One of the most popular things we do at Young Writers is the five-minute story writing challenge.

 What it doesn’t allow for, however, is free-flowing creativity, but that’s okay.
 That’s where I come in.

 Sometimes, you just need to let your mind loose and see where it will take you.
 It’s not only fun but extremely interesting.
 You might think, ‘What the heck did I write that for?’.
 Alternatively, you might think, ‘Wow, where did that come from?
 Did I actually write that?’.
 Believe me, moments of writing genius can come out of this!

 I like to give my Young Writers a break from the rigidity that they’re so used to at school.
-When we do these free-writing sessions, there are no restraints on what you can write (within reason!).
+When we do these free-style story writing sessions, there are no restraints on what you can write (within reason!).
 We let go of perfection so that the words and ideas can flow.
 And personally, I think it builds confidence too.

 So, want some examples?